-Don Katz founded Audible, the leading provider of spoken audio information and entertainment, in 1995 after 20 years as an award-winning author and journalist.
+Don founded Audible, the leading provider of spoken audio information and entertainment, in 1995 after 20 years as an award-winning author and journalist.

 In the news